Dymer (poem): Plot overview

-Dymer follows the adventures of its titular protagonist from his birth in a totalitarian state, mockingly referred to as 'The Perfect City', to the events leading to his death at the hands of a monster he begat.
+Dymer, an epic poem consisting of 2,065 lines, follows the adventures of its titular protagonist from his birth in a totalitarian state, mockingly referred to as 'The Perfect City', to the events leading to his death at the hands of a monster he begat.

 From the opening, Dymer grows to the age of nineteen under the control of the state, until, under the influence of spring and the sight of a songbird, he rises in his lecture-hall and murders the aged lecturer before his class, then leaves the stunned civilians behind as he wanders outside The City.

 Dymer casts off his clothing along with civilization, wandering in the forests until he comes upon an empty mansion with food prepared.
 After dressing himself again with finer clothing, and feasting alone at a banquet table, Dymer sleeps with an unseen female figure who comes to him in the darkness of the mansion.
 Upon awakening, Dymer steps outside of the palace and wanders blissfully in the woods.
 Returning to the palace in search of his lover, he finds every entry barred by a hideous old she-monster.
 After pleading with her to 'yield but one inch; once only from your law', Dymer approaches the woman with intent to fight his way past her.
 What happens at this point is uncertain, except that Dymer emerges wounded from the palace and limps into the woodlands.